SL0TR/SL0TR/README.md

 - 🔭 I’m currently working at **[Crowdlinker](https://crowdlinker.com/)**

-- 🌱 I’m currently learning AWS, different types of automated testing.
+- 🌱 I’m currently learning AWS and different types of automated testing.

 - 👯 I’m looking to collaborate on **OpenSource Projects**